ff0000-ad-tech/wp-creative-server/README.md

 The Webpack scripts are independent of Creative Server.
 They run as their own process & communicate with Creative Server's REST API via https://github.com/ff0000-ad-tech/wp-process-manager.
 Otherwise, Creative Server data is a proxy of the file-system, the only source of truth.
 Persistant state is maintained by `profile.json`, `plugins.json`, and the like.
 Said state is then acquired by the Express/NodeJS runtime and is made available to the React/Redux view via RPC, on-demand, providing low-latency indication of:

+1.  available sizes/indexes
+2.  deploy profiles
-1.  busy-state
+3.  busy-state
-2.  error-state
+4.  error-state
-3.  last update time
+5.  last conpile time
-4.  a link to run the command in a shell manually
+6.  a view of the project file-system

 # Install